-On Friday, October 28, the Asia Policy Program, with the Clements Center for National Security and the Department of Asian Studies, is sponsoring the Institute for Historical Studies's event "Inglorious, Illegal Bastards: Japan's Self-Defense Force during the Cold War", a book talk with Aaron Skabelund, Associate Professor of History at Brigham Young University.
+On Friday, October 28, the Asia Policy Program, the Clements Center for National Security and the Department of Asian Studies are sponsoring the Institute for Historical Studies’s event “Inglorious, Illegal Bastards: Japan’s Self-Defense Force during the Cold War”, a book talk with Aaron H. Skabelund, Associate Professor of History at Brigham Young University.
 This talk will be moderated by Dr. Patricia Maclachlan, Mitsubishi of Heavy Industries Professor in Japanese Studies and Asia Policy Faculty Affiliate.
-Join us at 10:00 AM at Garrison Hall, GAR 4.100.
+Join us at 10:00 AM at GAR 4.100, Garrison Hall.
 The Asia Policy Program is a joint effort of the Clements Center for National Security and the Strauss Center for International Security and Law.

 In Inglorious, Illegal Bastards, Aaron Skabelund examines how the Self-Defense Force (SDF)―the post–World War II Japanese military―and specifically the Ground Self-Defense Force (GSDF), struggled for legitimacy in a society at best indifferent to them and often hostile to their very existence.